canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

       package
       version

-snap
+Snap
 ----

 Takes a snap package name or SNAP_INFO.
-Returns True if the package exists and if SNAP_INFO provided, revision is within ranges.
+Returns True if the package exists and if SNAP_INFO is provided, revision is within ranges.

 format: